andrewpey/vtland/faq.md

 You can sell raw resources, but as cities grow, they will require goods crafted from different resources on complex factories which you should design and build.

+## I saw decoupled railway cars in [Greenlight Trailer](https://youtu.be/u1kRZKu3NAc?t=51).
+Is there will be coupling in the game?

+We definitely want to see railway coupling in the game, as well as shunting works, but we are still testing it for caveats.

 ## What about passenger transit?

 You bet!